 The initial response started during the post-election violence in 2008, whereby SWAP was supporting internally displaced and returnees with health products, material support and counseling.
 The main aim was to prevent diarrhea, malaria and other disease outbreaks and to mitigate the negative impact of the trauma.

 The purpose of the emergency response was to provide a rapid integrated response to outbreaks to reduce morbidity and mortality, and prevent the spread of illness.
-The project was initiated in 2006 with funding from Global Disease Detection and the Integrated Diseases Surveillance and Response programs at the Centers for Disease Control and Prevention.
-To implement this project, SWAP partnered with the Ministry of Health, Population Services Kenya (PSK), and the Red Cross.

 Response activities have two principal components:

 - Training on rapid integrated response to outbreaks to the Ministry of Health representatives, administrative leaders, representatives of NGO’, Community Health Assistants and Community Health Volunteers

 - Distribution of water treatment, storage and hygiene products and mosquito nets to the affected families as well as to health facilities

 There have been several disease outbreaks such as cholera and response during flood.
 SWAP has received support from Harber Charitable Foundation for general support and CDC in the case of cholera respond in collaboration with the Ministry of Health.